Women’s Health Physiotherapy

 In cases where the pelvic floor muscles are too tight, symptoms may include frequency and urgency of urination and incomplete or painful urination as the muscles cannot relax sufficiently to let urine pass.
-Other symptoms can include painful bowel movements and constipation, unexplained low back pain and pain during intercourse or inserting a tampon and other ongoing pelvic pain.
+Other symptoms can include painful bowel movements and constipation, unexplained low back pain, pain during intercourse or inserting a tampon and other ongoing pelvic pain.

 The good news for women is that after an initial assessment and addressing any problems with pelvic and/or lower back pain a specifically prescribed exercise plan can strengthen the muscles of the pelvic floor and is able to rectify the symptoms for most women.
 Clinical Pilates can play an important part in strengthening the muscles that help to support the pelvic floor.

 Stress urinary incontinence during pregnancy or in the post-natal period is not something you should delay getting help with as if unresolved, it puts you at greater risk of incontinence later on.

 During pregnancy, pelvic girdle pain affects about 20% of women and low back pain, 30% of women.
 Many of these problems arise from hormones having a relaxing effect on the ligaments supporting the pelvis.

 Make your appointment today, with one of the team at Arnhem Physiotherapy to ensure that you can maintain strong pelvic floor muscles throughout your pregnancy and afterwards.
 Physiotherapy, combined with Pilates exercises to promote pelvic stability and the strength of the muscles supporting the pelvis is invaluable.